awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

 1. For **Compute environment name**, specify a unique name for your compute environment\.

 1. For **Service role**, choose to create a new role or use an existing role that allows the AWS Batch service to make calls to the required AWS APIs on your behalf\.
-For more information, see [AWS Batch Service IAM Role](service_IAM_role.md)\.
+For more information, see [AWS Batch service IAM role](service_IAM_role.md)\.
 If you choose to create a new role, the required role \(`AWSBatchServiceRole`\) is created for you\.

 1. For **EC2 instance role**, choose to create a new role or use an existing role that allows the Amazon ECS container instances that are created for your compute environment to make calls to the required AWS APIs on your behalf\.
-For more information, see [Amazon ECS Instance Role](instance_IAM_role.md)\.
+For more information, see [Amazon ECS instance role](instance_IAM_role.md)\.
 If you choose to create a new role, the required role \(`ecsInstanceRole`\) is created for you\.

 **To configure your instances**